-The mood was festive, the occasion auspicious and the opportunity to return to discover places to visit in Singapore was a God-send.
+The mood was festive, the occasion auspicious and the opportunity to return to discover some new places to visit in Singapore was a God-send.
 Literally.

-Traffic in Singapore — which is celebrating its golden anniversary of independence in 2015 — was still choked, though in an orderly fashion and the streetscape had drastically altered, of course.
+Traffic in Singapore was still choked, though in an orderly fashion and the streetscape had drastically altered, of course.

 The skyline, naturally, was barely recognisable with a proliferation of high-rise buildings, in particular, the attention-grabbing S$8 billion Marina Bay Sands casino resort.

 Perched 200m above the sea is the one-hectare ‘SkyPark’, which spans the three towers of the hotel.

 Described as resembling three cricket stumps and crowned with a boat-shaped deck, the colossal, integrated, five-year-old resort has a huge infinity pool right at the top.

 It also has an indoor canal, a museum shaped like a lotus flower, shops and restaurants, theatres, a museum and a casino.